 Brand Evolution – Nike

 Founded in 1964, Nike began its life as Blue Ribbon Sports and was originally a distributor of Onitsuka Tiger, a Japanese brand of trainers.
-In 1971, Blue Ribbon Sports ended their relationship with Onitsuka Tiger and went on to produce the ‘Nike’, their own athletic shoe.
+In 1971, Blue Ribbon Sports ended its relationship with Onitsuka Tiger and went on to produce Nike, their athletic shoe.
 The 1971 logo used for the shoe was designed for just $35 and built the basis for a brand logo that would be globally recognised and remain relatively unchanged.

-In 1985 the red box was introduced making a visual statement in a market that was becoming increasing competitive with rival brands.
-Through its consequent success and gaining recognition and reputation as a leading brand, the company name was dropped from the logo and the red colour adopted making it more simplistic and memorable and lending itself for use across all product ranges accordingly.
+In 1985, the red box was introduced, making a visual statement in a market that was becoming increasingly competitive with rival brands.
+Through its consequent success and gaining recognition and reputation as a leading brand, the company name was dropped from the logo and the red colour was adopted, making it more simplistic and memorable and lending itself to use across all product ranges accordingly.

 If you missed yesterday’s Blog for Brand Evolution – Pepsi, click here!